 Midas Gold was incorporated on February 22, 2011 under the Business Corporations Act of British Columbia.
 The Corporation was organized to locate, acquire and develop mineral properties located principally in the Stibnite - Yellow Pine mining district in Valley County, Idaho (the "District").
-The Corporation's common shares commenced trading on the Toronto Stock Exchange ("TSX") on July 14, 2011 after closing an initial public offering ("IPO") under a prospectus dated June 30, 2011.
+The Corporation's common shares trade on the Toronto Stock Exchange ("TSX").
 The corporate office of Midas Gold is located at 1250-999 West Hastings St, Vancouver, BC, V6C 2W2, Canada.